Deducteam/hol2dk/README.md

 You first generate `file.mk` with:
 ```
-hol2dk file.dk --part $jobs # number of processors you can run in parallel
+hol2dk part $nb_proc file # number of processors you can run in parallel
 ```

 You can then generate `file.dk` with: